mlinmg/ComfyUI-LaMA-Preprocessor/README.md

 ## Installation

-1. Manager installation: be sure to have [ComfyUi Manager](https://github.com/ltdrdata/ComfyUI-Manager) installed, then just search for lama preprocessor
+1. **Manager installation (suggested)**: be sure to have [ComfyUi Manager](https://github.com/ltdrdata/ComfyUI-Manager) installed, then just search for lama preprocessor

 2. Manual Installation: clone this repo inside the custom_nodes folder